ChimeraMetta/Chimera/README.md

-chimera --help                                    # a help command chimera summary file.py                           # analyzes and then provides a MeTTa summary of your file chimera analyze file.py --api_key=OPENAI_API_KEY  # will perform complexity analysis and guide you through generating improved alternatives to your functions
+chimera --help                                    # a help command chimera summary file.py                           # analyzes and then provides a MeTTa summary of your file chimera analyze file.py --api_key=OPENAI_API_KEY  # will perform complexity analysis and guide you through generating improved alternatives to your functions chimera export file.metta                         # exports your current atomspace to a .metta file at the specified path chimera import file.metta                         # imports an external .metta file into your atomspace
 ```

 The last of these functions takes an `--api_key` parameter that is technically optional.
 If you don't include it, Chimera will be unable to